How long can Brits stay in Italy?

 For everyday tracking, Passport Pilot is the iPhone app we make.
 Logs every trip, computes the rolling 90/180 window, and exports trips to the EU calculator for verification with one tap.
 Free download.
 There are other trackers; we mention ours because we built it.
 For decisions that matter, cross-check against the official EU calculator.

 Visit Italy alongside other Schengen countries?
 Passport Pilot shows your single 90/180 total across the whole area at once — no separate per-country math.
-Local-only, no cloud, no accounts.
+No account, no analytics, no Tarsoul servers — your trips never reach us.